 - At 26 inches, it’s just the right height for small children

 - Kids develop self-confidence when they finish toy projects

-- A large storage shelf beneath the workbench
+- Large storage shelf beneath the workbench

 - Promotes hand-eye coordination and problem-solving